GoogleChrome/web.dev/src/site/content/en/identity/passkey-registration/index.md

 [PublicKeyCredential](https://w3c.github.io/webauthn/#authenticatorattestationresponse)
 object to the frontend.

-If the promise is rejected, there could be a few reasons.
-Treat them accordingly depending on the `Error` object's `name` property:
+The promise can be rejected for different reasons.
+You can handle these errors by checking the `Error` object's `name` property:

 * **`InvalidStateError`**: A passkey already exists on the device.
 No error dialog will be shown to the user and the site should not treat this as an